IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages/ecom-home.md

 These sites continue to capture more and more offline traffic and represents a fundamental shift to how insurance can be sold with increased relevance and affinity to a specific audience.

 ## What is the relevance of data science to embedded insurance?
+The various services mentioned above capture a significant amount of information from its users.
+This is necessary in order to provide a good user experience and more importantly to provide to offer basic functionality to its users.
+Uber for example, collects data to monitor traffic conditions and driver's avilability [<a href="https://www.linkedin.com/pulse/amazing-ways-uber-using-big-data-analytics-bernard-marr/">2</a>] in order to estimate the optimal fare for riders.
+Amazon trawls through its data to provide purchase recommendations to drive sales.

+The same data mentioned can also be utilised to price car insurance, assess users' risk and recommend embedded insurance to users of these services.
+Examples include:

+*